iniyanck/Trie-of-English/README.md

 📁 **Project Structure**

-Your project is organized into three distinct directories:
+The project is organized into three distinct directories:

 ```
 /project_root